sanfrancesco/prerendercloud-nodejs/README.md

 <a name="enable-for-bots-only-google-facebook-twitter-slack-etc"></a>
 ### Enable for bots **ONLY** (google, facebook, twitter, slack etc...)

-We recommend the default setting of pre-rendering all user-agents (because of performance boost and potential google cloaking penalties) but there may be a situation where you shouldn't or can't, for example: your site/app has JavaScript errors when trying to repaint the DOM after it's already been pre-rendered.
+We don't recommend this setting, instead use the **default** setting of pre-rendering all user-agents (because of performance boost and potential google cloaking penalties) but there may be a situation where you shouldn't or can't, for example: your site/app has JavaScript errors when trying to repaint the DOM after it's already been pre-rendered but you still want bots (twitter, slack, facebook etc...) to read the meta and open graph tags.

+**Note**: this will add or append 'User-Agent' to the [**Vary** header](https://varvy.com/mobile/vary-user-agent.html), which is another reason not to recommend this feature (because it significantly reduces HTTP cacheability)

 ```javascript
 const prerendercloud = require('prerendercloud');